-Have you heard of an art island in Japan called Naoshima?
+Have you heard of Naoshima Art Island?
 How about the Naoshima Pumpkin?
-If you into contemporary art or modern architecture, a fan of Yayoi Kusama‘s one-of-a-kind polka dot artwork or Tadao Ando‘s concrete architecture, then you must get off the beaten path and add Naoshima to your Japan itinerary.
+If you are into contemporary art or modern architecture, a fan of Yayoi Kusama‘s one-of-a-kind polka dot artwork or Tadao Ando‘s concrete architecture, you must get off the beaten path and add Naoshima to your Japan itinerary.

 Part of Kagawa Prefecture, Naoshima is a small island and home to 3100 residents.
-Back in the 1980s, Japan wanted to revolutionize the art scene and create a world-class attraction.
-While contemporary art is blending into the natural landscape of the island, the focus is to create a space as Japan’s cultural and educational centre.
+In the 1980s, Japan wanted to revolutionize the art scene and create a world-class attraction.
+While contemporary art is blending into the island’s natural landscape, the focus is to create Japan’s cultural and educational centre.

-Today, Naoshima is a famous art island in Japan that has an eclectic mix of contemporary artwork from paintings, sculptures, installations and architecture.
+Today, Naoshima is a famous art island in Japan with an eclectic mix of contemporary artwork from paintings, sculptures, installations and architecture.
 And it is a destination for all modern art lovers.

-And it is easy to get to Naoshima.
-I’ll show you exactly how to get to Naoshima no matter which part of Japan you are and all the things you can do in Naoshima.
+And it is easy to get to Naoshima, Japan.
+I’ll show you exactly how to get to Naoshima no matter where you start your journey in Japan and my one-day itinerary for touring around the art island.

-What you need to know before visiting Naoshima
+Naoshima Art Island: what you need to know

-Before you visit Naoshima, take a look at my post on everything you need to know before going to Japan.
+Before spending a day on Naoshima Island, take a look at my post on everything you need to know before going to Japan.
 I included a lot of tips on how to get around Japan and other travel tips.

-Here are additional travel tips that you may find useful for travelling to Naoshima:
+Here are additional travel tips that you may find useful for a day trip to Naoshima:

 - Before you visit Naoshima, familiarize yourself with this Naoshima map

-- There are many bike rentals in Naoshima near Miyanoura Port and an electric bicycle costs ¥1,000 (4 hours).
+- Bike rentals are at Miyanoura Port.
+An electric bicycle costs ¥1,000 (4 hours).

 - Even though biking around is much more fun, walking around the island is possible.

-- Save time by booking your advance ticket for Chichu Art Museum and choose 11:00 am time frame because it will allow sufficient time travelling from Miyanoura Port to Chichu Art Museum on an electric bike.
+- Save time by booking your advance ticket for Chichu Art Museum and choose the 11:00 am time frame because it gives you sufficient time to walk from Miyanoura Port to Chichu Art Museum.

 - The last two ferries back to Uno Port are 5:35 pm and 7:02 pm.

-- See both Naoshima and Teshima as they are both amazing art islands of Japan
+- Visit Naoshima and Teshima as they are both amazing art islands of Japan

-First, you have to get to Okayama.
-If you are taking the train to Okayama, you could be coming from Osaka from the east or Hiroshima from the west.
+But first, you have to get to Okayama City.
 Check Hyperdia for schedules and fares.
 Here are the sample routes:

-- Tokaido-Sanyo Shinkansen: from Shin-Osaka Station to Okayama Station
+- JR Shinkansen: from Shin-Osaka Station to Okayama Station

-- Tokaido-Sanyo Shinkansen: from Hiroshima Station to Okayama Station
+- JR Shinkansen: from Hiroshima Station to Okayama Station

 - Time: 40 minutes